Theory of quantum system certification: a tutorial: Quantum processes

 In the context of quantum supremacy demonstrations one expects the target probability distribution that one aims to implement to be of \emph{Porter-Thomas shape}.
 We say that a probability mass function $p: [d] \to [0,1]$ is of \emph{Porter-Thomas shape} if the tail distribution of $p(x)$ regarded as a random variable for $x$ drawn uniformly at random from $[d]$ is well-approximated by an exponential decay function,

-where $p_\text{uni}$ denotes the uniform distribution.
-Note that while the left-hand site of \eqref{eq:xeb:porter-thomas} is discontinuous, the right-hand side allows us us to approximately think of the distribution of $p(x)$ as being described by the continuous probability density $p_\text{PT}(p) = d\e^{-d p}$ of the Porter-Thomas distribution \cite{porter_fluctuations_1956}.
-We will use this description in our theoretical analysis multiple times. \ex{ The motivation for studying Porter-Thomas-shaped probability densities is illuminated in the following exercise.
+where $p_\mathrm{uni}$ denotes the uniform distribution.
+Note that while the left-hand side of Eq.~\eqref{eq:xeb:porter-thomas} is discontinuous, the right-hand side allows us to approximately think of the distribution of $p(x)$ as being described by the continuous probability density $p_\mathrm{PT}(p) = d\e^{-d p}$ of the Porter-Thomas distribution \cite{porter_fluctuations_1956}.
+We use this description in our theoretical analysis multiple times. \ex{ The motivation to study distributions of Porter-Thomas shape stems from considering Haar random unitaries in place of the quantum circuit $U$ and is further illuminated in the following exercise.